MrFriendCS/N5-CS/docs/N5-CS-SDD.md

 ```

-### Example 4 - Nested if
+### Example 3 - Nested if

 Only the section of code for the first comparison that is `True` is run.
-There can be multiple `if` statements.

 There can be multiple `if` statements, and the `else` is optional.

 Numerical values are compared in order: largest to smallest (_see below_), or smallest to largest.

 ``` python
 # Initialise variable